(l) Provisions, Contingent liabilities, Contingent assets and Commitments:

 Specific Valuation techniques used to value financial instruments include:

-- The use of quoted market prices or dealer quotes for similar instruments
+- the use of quoted market prices or dealer quotes for similar instruments

-- The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves
+- the fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves

-- The fair value of the remaining financial instruments is determined using discounted cash flow analysis
+- the fair value of the remaining financial instruments is determined using discounted cash flow analysis

 iv.
 Valuation processes

 The finance department of the company includes a team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
-This team reports directly to the chief financial officer (CFO) and the audit committee.
+This team reports direclty to the chief financial officer (CFO) and the audit committte.
 Discussions of valuation processes and results are held between the CFO, AC and the valuation team at least once every three months, in line with the company's quarterly reporting periods.

 37. FINANCIAL RISK MANAGEMENT

 The company's activity expose it to market risk, liquidity risk and credit risk.
 The company's focus is to foresee the unpredictability of financial risk and to address the issue to minimize the potential adverse effects of its financial performance.
-In order to minimise any adverse effects on the financial performance of the company, derivative financial instruments, such as interest rate swaps to hedge
+In order to minimise any adverse effects on the financial performance of the company, derivative financial instruments, such as interest rate swaps to hedge variable interest rate exposures.
+Derivatives are used exclusively for hedging purposes and not as trading or speculative instruments.
+This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the impact of hedge accounting in the financial statements.

 The Company's financial risk management is an integral part of how to plan and execute its business strategies.
 The Company's financial risk management policy is set by the company's management.